jovotech/jovo-framework/jovo-platforms/jovo-platform-googleassistantconv/docs/interfaces/transactions.md

 this.$googleAction!.$transaction!.isCartChangeRequested();
 ```

-If the transaction has succeeded, you must initiate the required steps to confirm the order, such as charging the user and providing an order update:
+If the transaction has succeeded, you must initiate the required steps to confirm the order, such as charging the user and providing an order update.

+#### Order updates

+Once your order has been accepted, you need to update the order's status during its lifetime, whether to confirm the transaction to the user or to notify them about the order delivery.

+If you want to update the order during the conversation, you can use `this.$googleAction.$transaction.updateOrder()`:

 ```javascript
 // @language=javascript